AlbertaSat/ex2_ground_station_website/CONTRIBUTING.md

 The script then loads the next passover time, and utlizes the linux `at` program to schedule the next time automation will run.

 **seed_passovers.sh**
 Run this script to schedule automation.py to run at the next passover time.
-Only necessary to run if no automation is scheduled (ie passovers have ran out, or for initially setting up automation)
+Only necessary to run if no automation is scheduled (ie. passovers have ran out, or for initially setting up automation).